LET’S GET STARTED

-During the content creation process of this very guide you’re reading right now, this is how I got my review suggestions.
+During the website content creation process of this very content creation guide you’re reading right now, this is how I got my review suggestions.

 With the review process being done.
 The content again goes back into the hands of the content writer.
 The suggestions received during the review process make it necessary to manipulate your content.
 Take care that whatever you add or remove must not spoil the flow of your content.

-The approval phase is nothing but another round of review but for your edited content.
+The approval phase is nothing but another round of review for your edited content.
 You must understand that by this time your content must not have any loopholes.
-You don’t want to get stuck in the never-ending loop of edit and review.
+You don’t want to get stuck in the never-ending loop of edit and reviewing.

 Once your reviewer is satisfied with all the manipulation, you get approval to publish the content.

 As a content writer, your role ends in the last step itself.
 Most organizations tend to have another team to publish the content to multiple platforms, but if you are a solopreneur just getting started with everything I must explain this to you.

 You don’t have to add lots of keywords and links to rank your content.
 Focus on user requirements and fulfill them.

 - Fat joe Blog Post Title Headline Generator

 - Hemingway App: To optimize the sentence structure

 - Google Adwords